VietPhamTuyen/kodo-python/README.rst

 First, acquire the required packages from your package management system::

   sudo apt-get update
-  sudo apt-get install python build-essential libpython-dev
+  sudo apt-get install python build-essential libpython-dev python-dev

 If you are using Python 3, you'll need to install ``libpython3-dev`` instead.